lyonthezhang/337-proj1/README.md

 3. Run: `python -m spacy download en_core_web_sm` to download spacy library.
 4. Make sure tweet data is in same directory and saved as a json with the name format 'gg' + year.
 5. Run `python3 autograder.py 2013` to get the information about the awards show from year 2013.
 2013 can be replaced with another year to get information from another year.
+6. To run the extra function redcarpet.py, run `python3 redcarpet.py 2013` to get the information about the best and worst dressed from year 2013.
+2013 can be replaced with another year to get information from another year.
+7. To run the extra function sentiment.py, run `python3 sentiment.py 2013` to get the information about the best and worst dressed from year 2013.
+2013 can be replaced with another year to get information from another year.

 ### Python Libraries Imported:
 - from textblob import TextBlob